DeSegMa/desegma.github.io/_pages/home.md

 Find the dataset for SubTask A at [this link !!!!!](https://drive.google.com/file/d/1d3qIT4acxohlRC-kwIpRPcd1q-wR3uYd/view?usp=drive_link).

-> NOTE: Keep in mind that you should only use the training dataset we make available to train your detectors!
+> **NOTE**: Check the Tasks page (Top right) for more details about the tasks and the dataset.
+Keep in mind that you should only use the training dataset we make available to train your detectors!

 ## Important Dates
 + <b>Data Release</b>: September 22nd, 2025